35 Best Hair Colors for Dark Skin that Black Women Want in 2017

 However, blonde shades that have overpowering orange and yellow tints are not recommended, since you don’t want to ruin the contrast with a too-bright hue.

 4. Reddish and Purple Hues for Women with Dark Skin

 Want to be a little bit more playful?
-Red is a strong, vibrant color that adds a lot of character to your look.
-Scarlet, red wine, and bright red shadesgo well with light to medium brown skin tones, while more burgundy hues match with darker skin tone.
+Red dye is a strong, vibrant color that adds a lot of character to your look.
+Scarlet, red wine, light red, dark red, and bright red colors go well with light to medium brown skin tones, while more burgundy hues match with darker skin tone.

-Generally, we recommend that the darker the skin tone, the more intense the shade—to make your hair color really pop.
+We recommend that the darker the skin tone, the more intense the shade—to make your hair color pop.

-5. Green, Blue, and other Outrageous Colors Dark Skin
+5. Green, Blue, and Other Outrageous Hair Colors for Dark Skin